paulelsner/EOS_connect/README.md

 ## Usage

 The application will start fetching energy data from OpenHAB or HomeAssistant and processing it according to the defined logic in `src/eos_connect.py`.
 You can access the web interface at `http://localhost:8081`.
+For local usage the port is configurable see [CONFIG_README](src/CONFIG_README.md).
+For docker usage change the mapped port in docker-compose.yml.

 ## Contributing